 Q: Do investors care about upgrades the same way owner-occupant buyers do in Rancho Mission Viejo?

-Q: Will investors pay top dollar for a home in Rancho Mission Viejo?
+Q: Will investors pay full price for a home in Rancho Mission Viejo?

-A: Yes, but only when pricing aligns with projected rent performance, long-term appreciation potential, and clear exit flexibility.
-Even slight overpricing removes most investors immediately, regardless of condition or presentation.
+A: Yes, but only when pricing aligns with projected rent performance and clear exit flexibility.
+Even slight overpricing removes most investors immediately because they operate on fixed return thresholds with no room for emotional stretch.

 How Investor Thinking Differs From Traditional Buyers in Rancho Mission Viejo